stacieherrington/friends-fur-real/journals/Kate.md

 Today I continued working on the front-end templates.
 I added a filter option on our application list table.
 To be able to filter though any submitted, declined, and approved applications.
 I also worked on our Signin template.

+## October 17, 2022

+Today I worked on the Signup form template.
+I also  started working on the story form with an "option" to select a pet for the story.
+Spent a lot of time learning and watching videos on MUI.
+It has been challenging to create all the components while learning how to utilize MUI at the same time since I have only been using bootstrap before this.